DTegano/NHL-Prediction-using-Machine-Learning/README.md

 W = 0.96966, p-value < 2.2e-16
 ```

-Very similiar to goals (and pretty much all of the other variables), we see that there is not a normal distribution with corsi data.
+Very similar to goals (and pretty much all of the other variables), we see that there is not a normal distribution with the corsi data.
 Now, I'll test for significance:
 ```
 > cor(Home_Corsi, Away_Corsi)
 [1] -0.02187122